Almond Flour Crackers (No Egg & No Psyllium Husk)

 Step 4: Continue adding 1/2 teaspoon of water at a time until the dough comes together nicely but isn’t yet sticky.
 It should feel similar to play dough.

-I typically use about 2 teaspoons of water total, but this can vary depending on how tightly packed your ingredients are and the humidity of your home.
+I typically use about 2 teaspoons of water total, but this can vary depending on how tightly packed your ingredients were when you measured them and the humidity of your home.

 Almond flour dough thinly rolled out.